threeme3/usdx/README.md

 ### Notes:
 1. <a name="note1"/>Firmware upload variations:
-- [AVRDudess] tool or avrdude CLI (avrdude -c avrisp -b 19200 -P /dev/ttyACM0 (or: /dev/ttyUSB0) -p m328p -e -U efuse:w:0xFD:m -U hfuse:w:0xD1:m -U lfuse:w:0xF7:m -U flash:w:R1.0xx.hex) can be used for uploading the firmware via the ISP connector on the QCX.
+- [AVRDudess] tool or avrdude CLI (avrdude -c avrisp -b 19200 -P /dev/ttyACM0 (or: /dev/ttyUSB0) -p m328p -e -U efuse:w:0xfd:m -U hfuse:w:0xC1:m -U lfuse:w:0xF7:m -U flash:w:firmware.hex) can be used for uploading the firmware via the ISP connector on the QCX.
 Follow [Arduino as ISP] instructions if you have a Arduino UNO board available (tip: use female-to-male breadboard cables to connect Arduino to QCX ISP jumper); or [USBasp] instructions if you have a USBasp programmer, alternatively use [USPasp ExtremeBurner]; but many other ISP programmers can be used in similar manner such as [USBtiny] or AVRisp mkII.
 During ISP, mic should be disconnected, power supply should be connected; in tool do not erase, program EEPROM or set fuse settings (they are by default ok: E=FD H=D1 L=F7).
 - Alternatively, in case you have an ATMEGA328P chip with Arduino bootloader, you can place the chip in an Arduino UNO board and upload directly (without the need for a ISP cable and QCX) by specifying 'arduino' programmer and baudrate 115200.
 - Alternatively, in case you have an [Arduino 1.8.9] (or newer) environment installed, you can upload the [QCX-SSB Sketch] directly from the Arduino environment (without using AVRDudess and firmware file); make sure "Tools > Board > Arduino/Genuino Uno",  "Tools > Port > /dev/ttyUSB0 or ttyACM0", and then "Sketch > Upload" is selected, while the ATMEGA328P chip is placed in the Arduino UNO socket.
 It is also possible to use [Arduino as ISP] method: upload this variation of [ArduinoISP] to the Arduino board and select "Tools > Programmer > Arduino as ISP", and "Sketch > Upload Using Programmer".
 2. <a name="note2"/>The occupied SSB bandwidth can be further reduced by restricting the maximum phase change (set MAX_DP to half a unit-circle _UA/2 (equivalent to 180 degrees)).
 Audio-input can be attenuated by increasing parameter MIC_ATTEN (6dB per step).